 Headlines about COVID-19 have been dominating the news in recent weeks.
-While people are mainly concerned about taking care of their health by practicing social distancing.
-News stories are also addressing the major impact coronavirus has had on businesses and industries worldwide.
+It’s true, people are mainly concerned about taking care of their health by practicing social distancing.
+However, news stories are also addressing the major impact coronavirus has had on businesses and industries worldwide.
 It may seem like business is the last thing on people’s minds.
-But don’t let that discourage you from using this time to develop your business and create a PR strategy.
+Even so, don’t let that discourage you from using this time to develop your business and create a PR strategy.

 The brand image you create can influence on your reputation as a company in the long term.
 Many companies have recognized this and taken steps to protect their employees and businesses.
 During times of crisis, it is important that brands address the issues at hand with tact, empathy and mindful marketing.